menep/Weather_finder/README.md

 Design and implementation of a weather app:

-- The user can click on a button, to get get info about the weather at his location
+- The user can write in an input field their desired location
+- "my location" returns weather results about their own location (obtained through geolocation api)

-- Once the button is clicked, the results (location, temperature, weather status, etc) are displayed in a div below the buttons
+- The results are displayed below the title

 Responsive but not optimized for small screens (below 500px) Only one JS file, structured upon a module pattern (data controller, ui controller, general controller)